Please Note: Google Chrome, Firefox & some other search engines are not suitable-Please use “Internet Explorer” & Google.

 management of the French company Paquet Cruises.
 She had a good long life under

 various guises, but due to her last owner, Premier Cruises going into

 bankruptcy, this still beautiful ship was finally broken up in 2004 in Alang

 The delightful SS Statendam, which became a very popular cruise ship

 When the second ship finally came into service

 Both ships had a very high standard of accommodation for 60 passengers, and there were beautifully decorated and furnished public venues, such as a lounge and bar, a smoking room, library and a dining room.
 Cabins ranged from suites, to two bedded rooms, some having the option for a third or even a fourth berth.
 There was ample deck space up on Boat Deck, Promenade Deck and down on Main deck, that also had space for sports aft.

-of travel for many, as they took their guests to many interesting places and in
+means of travel for many, as they took their guests to many interesting places

 especially in the dining room, and visiting the bridge was quite welcome whilst